bysnupy/blog/quay/quay__ha_v2.9.md

 # QUAY High Availability Installation Practice

 ## Description
-This steps describes how to deploy a high availability QUAY installation.
+These steps describe how to deploy a high availability QUAY installation.

 ## Environment
 Component | Value